Skip to main content

 The Role of the Third-Party Vendor

 Most employers contract with external wellness companies to administer these programs.
 This creates a critical separation.
-These vendors are specialists in handling and are contractually and legally obligated to maintain its confidentiality.
+These vendors are specialists in handling health data and are contractually and legally obligated to maintain its confidentiality.
 The table below outlines the distinct roles in this data-flow ecosystem.

 Entity Role and Responsibilities Data Access Level